Skip to content

 • Press Ctrl+Alt+Del from the noVNC toolbar.

-• Enter the Administrator username and your password.
+• Enter the Administrator username and your password (or your custom admin username if already configured).

-• If you want to change or you have forgotten your password, proceed to Step 4, otherwise continue to Step 5.
+• If you want to change or reset your password, proceed to Step 4, otherwise continue to Step 5.

 Option 1: If you know the current password